Staten Island: Richmond County

 In 1683, the colony of New York was divided into ten counties.
-As part of this process, Staten Island, as well as several minor neighboring islands, was designated as Richmond County.
+As part of this process, Staten Island, along with several minor neighboring islands, was designated as Richmond County.
 The name derives from the title of Charles Lennox, 1st Duke of Richmond, an illegitimate son of King Charles II.
 In 1687 and 1688, the English divided the island into four administrative divisions based on natural features: the 5100 acre manorial estate of colonial governor Thomas Dongan in the northeastern hills known as the "Lordship or Manor of Cassiltown", along with the North, South, and West divisions.
 These divisions later evolved into the four towns of Castleton, Northfield, Southfield, and Westfield.
 In 1698, the population was 727.

 The government granted land patents in rectangular blocks of 80 acre, with the most desirable lands along the coastline and inland waterways.
 By 1708, the entire island had been divided up in this fashion, creating 166 small farms and two large manorial estates, the Dongan estate and a 1600 acre parcel on the southwestern tip of the island belonging to Christopher Billopp.
 The first county seat was established in New Dorp in what was called Stony Brook at the time.
 In 1729, the county seat was moved to the village of Richmond Town, located at the headwaters of the Fresh Kills near the center of the island.
 By 1771, the island's population had grown to 2,847.